rrovetto/Ontology-Development-Guidelines/Definitions of Ontology.md

 - For all definitions, I attempt to find the original source.
 E.g., If definitions are presented as quotes in a given reference document, then I research to find the source document of that quote.
 This includes corresponding authors to inquire.
 This is therefore a time-consuming and painstaking task.

+## Relevant Works
+_Part of authors project: A Recharacterization & Re-definition of Cateogies of Ontology_
+- "Category names for types of ontologies: observations, recommendations, and a redefinition" submitted (but rejected) to 2 Feb FoIKS 2022
+- "A redefinition of ‘ontology", Rovetto, R.
+- "A generic name for the most generic ontologies" (PPT) at [2022 IAOA SWAO group meeting](https://wiki.iaoa.org/index.php/SWAO:Conference_Call_20220114)

 ## Contact author
 Robert J. Rovetto, [Ontologist](https://ontologforum.com/index.php/RobertRovetto), [Contact](https://ontospace.wordpress.com/contact)

 ## Copyright
-©2023, Robert J. Rovetto.
+©2025, Robert J. Rovetto.
 All right reserved.
 Not authorized for commercial use unless explicitly negotiated with the author.
 Citation/attribution required.
-## Warranty
+## Disclaimer, and Warranty
+Presented as-is.
 No warranty.
 No claims to completeness.
+Author has no liability.